HGray384/TAS/README.md

 target matrix, which is the case in standard linear shrinkage.

 See documentation files for information on the usage of TAS.

+This version can be directly installed from the R console using:

+install.packages('devtools')
+library('devtools')
+install_github('HGray384/TAS')